davido200/A-B-Testing/ReadMe.md

         * Use **Promotion 3** in **Large Markets**.
         * Use **Promotion 1** in **Medium and Small Markets**.
     * If a single, uniform campaign is desired, **Promotion 1** could be chosen due to its slightly higher overall average sales, keeping in mind its statistical similarity to Promotion 3.

-## How to Use

-To replicate this analysis or explore the data further:

-1. Ensure you have Python and the listed libraries installed.
-2. Download the dataset `WA_Marketing-Campaign.csv` and the Jupyter Notebook `Fast_food_Markerting_test.ipynb`.
-3. Place both files in the same directory.
-4. Open and run the cells in the Jupyter Notebook.